Black, Latinx social platform Stratos to launch March 1 - The Atlanta Voice

-Social and recruiting platform Stratos will be officially launching March 1.
-The app will be used to connect Black and Latinx career professionals.
+Social platform Stratos will be officially launching March 1 to connect Black and Latinx career professionals.

 Stratos users will be able to share authentic questions, advice, and feedback on career moves, whether they are actively looking for a new position or not.
 Users connect via different “layers,” which are industry and interest-specific areas of a growing digital community.